-Kate Richardson is a specialist Obstetrician Gynaecologist at Life Vincent Pallotti Hospital with a special interest in minimal access (keyhole) surgery.
+Kate Richardson is a specialist Gynaecologist at Life Vincent Pallotti Hospital with a special interest in minimal access (keyhole) surgery.

 Kate completed her medical training at the University of Cape Town, graduating in 2000.
 After that she developed a passion for obstetrics and gynaecology and spent many years working in this field, both in South Africa and the United Kingdom.
 She went on to complete her Fellowship in Obstetrics and Gynaecology in 2011 through the Colleges of Medicine of South Africa with most of her training taking place at Groote Schuur Hospital in the Western Cape.